sickcodes/Docker-OSX/README.md

 Enable SSH in network sharing inside the guest first.
 Change `-e "USERNAME=user"` and `-e "USERNAME=password"` to your credentials.
 The container will add itself to `~/.ssh/authorized_keys`

+Since you can't see the screen, use the PLIST with nopicker, for example:

 ```bash
 wget https://images2.sick.codes/mac_hdd_ng_auto.img